Uhuru Kenyatta: Foreign trips

 In November 2020, it was noted that he was the most traveled Kenyan president compared to his predecessors.
 One of the leading national newspapers noted that Uhuru Kenyatta had been out of the country 43 times as of November 2015 in a period of about three years since he took office in 2013, as compared to 33 times over a span of 10 years by his predecessor Mwai Kibaki.
 The president's strategic communications unit came out in defense of these trips stating that these trips had yielded more than what it cost the taxpayers to finance them.

 Pandora Papers listing

-In October 2021, Kenyatta was named in the Pandora Papers leak.
-BBC reported that "The Kenyattas' offshore investments, including a company with stocks and bonds worth $30m (£22m), were discovered among hundreds of thousands of pages of administrative paperwork from the archives of 14 law firms and service providers in Panama and the British Virgin Islands (BVI) and other tax havens."
+In October 2021, the International Consortium of Investigative Journalists (ICIJ) released the Pandora Papers, a massive leak of nearly 12 million documents that identified then-President Uhuru Kenyatta and six family members as beneficiaries of a secretive network of 11 to 13 offshore entities.
+These holdings, registered in tax havens like Panama and the British Virgin Islands (BVI), included foundations such as Varies and Criselle, which were used to manage bank accounts and real estate valued at over $30 million (approx. KSh 3.3 billion).
+Key assets uncovered included a London apartment worth nearly $1 million and an investment portfolio of stocks and bonds valued at $31.6 million as of 2016.
+While the investigation found no direct evidence that the Kenyattas stole state funds, the revelations caused significant public outcry in Kenya, where the average annual salary is less than $8,000.
+Critics pointed to the moral contradiction of a leader who championed anti-corruption and transparency while secretly shielding a vast family fortune from public scrutiny and potential domestic taxation.
+Although Kenyatta claimed the leak would "enhance financial transparency," he did not directly address why his family utilized these complex offshore structures, which experts argue deprive the national economy of vital capital and shift the tax burden onto ordinary citizens.